Petersen matrix

 The Petersen matrix is a comprehensive description of systems of biochemical reactions used to model reactors for pollution control (engineered decomposition) as well as in environmental systems.
-It has got as many columns as the number of relevant involved components (chemicals, pollutants, biomasses, gases) and as many rows as the number of involved processes (biochemical reactions and physical degradation).
+It has as many columns as the number of relevant involved components (chemicals, pollutants, biomasses, gases) and as many rows as the number of involved processes (biochemical reactions and physical degradation).
 One further column is added to host the description of the kinetics of each transformation (rate equation).

 Matrix structure

 The mass conservation principle for each process is expressed in the rows of the matrix.
 If all components are included (none omitted) then the mass conservation principle states that, for each process:

 where $\dot{\rho_j}$ is the density rate of each component.
 This can also be seen as the process stoichiometric relation.

 Moreover, the rate of variation of each component for all processes simultaneous effect can be easily assessed by summing the columns:

 where $r_i$ are the reaction rates of each process.